-Left-click to select the Library in the Tutorial.xmi as the context for a query, and then type books followed by a new line into the lower pane of the console.
+Left-click to select the Library in the Tutorial.xmi as the context for a query.
+The title of the console view shows the that the Library has been selected as OCL's self.

+Type books followed by a new line into the lower pane of the console.